JacobPaxton/data_science_notes/frontend_notes.md

 - Attributes values are wrapped with double-quotes except when double-quotes are used inside the value
 - Wrapping an img tag like this `<a href="site"><img ...></a>` makes the image into a clickable link to site
 - Add small icon to browser tab: in head, `<link rel="icon" type="image/x-icon" href="filepath">`
+- Semantic HTML (the point of HTML): page structure, ex: headers, paragraphs
+    * Presentational HTML (font, bold, etc) should not be used; use CSS instead
+- Terminate a tag without a separate tag: `<a/>` instead of `<a></a>`
+- Consider using an HTML editor to help spot errors; HTML will display w/ errors
 ### HTML Block-Level Elements
 - Always starts on a new line + top-bottom margin; always extends fully left-right in view
 - Most common: p div h1-h6 li ul ol table dl dt form